oshied/directord/docs/orchestrations.md

   jobs: []
 ```

-Within the orchestration file the "targets" key is optional.
+Within orchestration file the "targets" key is optional.
 If this key is
 undefined, Directord will run against all available targets.

 ``` yaml